jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/postmanDeployment/module2/lab1.rst

 Task |labmodule|\.\ |labnum|\.6
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 F5 publishes a schema for each of the Automation Toolchain items.
-This published schema can be used in Visual Studio Code allowing you to see context and find errors within your different declarations.
+This published schema can be used in Visual Studio Code, allowing you to see context and find errors within your different declarations.
 The schema reference is added at the top of your declaration, and requires vscode to know the language is JSON.

 .. seealso:: Schema Validation for Declarative Onboarding (DO_Schema_)